 Your pattern is based around your non-stretchy shirt.
 Because

-to the elbow and then down to the edge of the fabric to about waist height.
+to the elbow and then down to the edge of the fabric to

-fabric edge and doesn't even need hemming unless you want to!
+the fabric edge and doesn't even need hemming unless you

-from the hip (the bottom of the shirt) to the very
+a line from the hip (the bottom of the shirt) to the very

 edge of the fabric.
 The wider your fabric, the more skirt

-you'll have.

-a train, allow more on one side.
+you want a train, allow more on one side.
 If you're doing

 okay, start pinning!

-is folded the right way before you cut anything...
+fabric is folded the right way before you cut anything...